codereligion/cherry-collect/README.md

 2. ```FluentIterable.to*``` methods always return immutable objects and the usage of ```FluentIterable.copyInto(Collection)``` seems a little clumsy
 3. ```FluentIterable``` uses ```Iterables``` for iterating when filtering and transforming, which always uses an iterator of which the creation might be expensive

-Under normal circumstances these problems may not seem to be to big, but in performance critical environments you might want reconsider the usage of the ```FluentIterable``` and replace those performance critical parts with more efficient code.
+Under normal circumstances these problems may not seem to be to big, but in performance critical environments you might want to reconsider the usage of the ```FluentIterable``` and replace those performance critical parts with more efficient code.

 ## Attributions
 The cherry icon originated from www.vector4free.com and is distributed under the [Creative Commons 4.0 License](http://creativecommons.org/licenses/by/4.0/)